Seeing Cellulite from a Cellular Perspective

 Another thing to consider is getting out of your chair at least once an hour and moving around.
 Even if it’s for 60 seconds, just stand up and you will boost blood flow to your backside.

 Can creams help?
 I don’t believe so, but what I really think helps is massaging your legs.
-You can do this with the MELT roller, your hands, and again, in the video, I’ll show you some other fun cellulite treatment tools and techniques to give you ideas.
+You can do this anywhere with your hands, utilizing the Grab and Twist Technique.

 One final note to all the women out there; it would be pretty amazing to hear about women embracing their womanly form.
 Our texture, shape, scent, smile, and inner beauty and wisdom is also shaped by our fascial systems.
 It’s the intuitive aspect of your being, so love it because it’s YOU.
 And YOU are amazing.
 Thanks for reading and I hope this helps you see cellulite from a cellular perspective.